Janick Gers: Influences, musical style and performance style

 Gers' playing style uses heavy distortion and is noted for having a very raw tone.
 He prefers alternate picking instead of playing legato using hammers and pull-offs.
 Gers' main influences are Ritchie Blackmore, Jeff Beck and Rory Gallagher.

 He is noted for his energetic stage presence, which often involves dancing, prancing, and performing tricks with his guitar, such as throwing it into the air and catching it.

 Gers is known for his dynamic on-stage performances, which have occasionally led to mishaps.
 In one instance, his guitar was catapulted off-stage during one of his antics after losing control of its neck.
 On another occasion, he risked serious injury by losing his footing while strutting on stage, falling violently to the ground, which caused apparent concern from bandmate Adrian Smith.

-He is also left-handed although he plays guitar right-handed; he can be seen signing autographs with his left hand in the Rock in Rio DVD.
+While Gers plays guitar right-handed, he is naturally left-handed and can be seen signing autographs with his left hand in Iron Maiden's Rock in Rio DVD.

 Along with Dave Murray and Adrian Smith (also Iron Maiden guitarists), he shares fourth place on Metal Hammers list of the greatest metal guitarists of all time.